1. Agritourism Risk Management in this Brand-New Era

 Award Amount: $33,338

-This project will focus on the marketing, legal and safety risks of growing hemp and further risk that might arise from value-added production.
-UVM Extension will build on its experience delivering hemp education by providing risk management tools to new farmers and also attract a wider group of farmers who are converting to new production and marketing systems to pursue or expand markets.
-Farmers will learn through participatory webinars with on-line chats and live Q&As, and gain skills to implement marketing and risk management strategies.
-Farmers will also have access to an online resource hub, educational videos, and the 2022 UVM Industrial Hemp Conference.
+This project focused on the marketing, legal and safety risks of growing hemp and the risks that might arise from value-added production.
+UVM Extension built on its experience delivering hemp education by providing risk management tools to farmers and a wider group including those converting hemp to new production and marketing systems to pursue or expand markets.

 10. Maryland Food Ventures Curriculum and Online Portal for Food Entrepreneurs